Faresalghazy/PiCa/README.md

 ----------

 # Controling the car from your Android phone
-Possibly the simplest step download the Car
+Possibly the simplest step download the CarJoy developed by yours truly on the

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjc1NjY3NTU4XX0=
+eyJoaXN0b3J5IjpbMTM4NDU2MjE2N119
 -->